 What if I just need some help?

-Co-Works also has walk-in open help hours for high-use software and processes (Rhino, Illustrator, sewing, electronics, programming, etc) without an appointment.
+Co-Works also has walk-in open help hours for high-use software and processes without an appointment (Rhino, Illustrator, sewing, electronics, programming, etc).
 Shown in light green on our schedule, open help hours indicate that someone is on hand to tutor or troubleshoot.
 See the schedule here.

 How do you sign-up for Co-Works training sessions?